Skip to content

 Find out what services your council tax is being spent on.

-Council Tax is how residents of an area help pay for the cost of local services.
+Council tax is how people who live in an area help pay for the cost of local services that residents can use.

 This money, together with Government grants and business rates, is used to pay for vital local services like schools, rubbish and recycling collections and libraries, as well as services provided by other London-wide organisations like the Greater London Authority (GLA) for police, fire brigade and transport.